 Catherine was wearing Links of London Hope Egg Earrings.

 Another new element of today’s look was Gianvito Rossi Piper 85 suede pumps.
-Thanks to and The pumps were described as, “Gianvito Rossi lends the classic pump a dose of contemporary-cool this season, crafting the Piper silhouette with a severely pointed toe and 85mm block heel.
+Thanks to dataduchess2 and GabiK_blogoKate.
+The pumps were described as, “Gianvito Rossi lends the classic pump a dose of contemporary-cool this season, crafting the Piper silhouette with a severely pointed toe and 85mm block heel.
 This wardrobe essential has been made in Italy from buttery black suede with a leather insole for comfortable wear”.
 They are available on MyTheresa and Barney’s New York for $695.

 Next, we will see Duchess tonight at the National Portrait Gallery Gala that she has attended in 2014 and 2017 too.
 A look at upcoming Royal engagements we have already scheduled.